 Submitting written evidence

-The Committee invites written submissions on these issues by noon on Wednesday 14 September 2011.
+The Committee invites written submissions on these issues by midday on Wednesday 14 September 2011.

 Each submission should: